 Turn off the electronics!

-Shut off the computer, the cell phone, the tablet, the mp3 player and the television.
-We are positively bombarded by noise on a regular basis, and many people are unaware of how that constant sound stimulation affects their stress level.
+Shut off the computer, the cell phone, the tablet, the mp3 player, and the television.
+We are positively bombarded by noise on a regular basis, and many people are unaware of how that constant sound stimulation affects their stress levels.

 Learn to breathe!

 Because of the standard American diet and a population that is stressed out, magnesium deficiency is pretty common these days.
 Magnesium is a powerful mineral in the body and vital to help you with stress.
 There are several different ways to get more magnesium.
-Increasing magnesium rich foods like leafy greens, nuts and seeds, avocado, bananas and fish is one way.
+Increasing magnesium-rich foods like leafy greens, nuts, and seeds, avocado, bananas, and fish is one way.
 Supplementing with a chelated form of magnesium such as magnesium glycinate or taurate, both of which are easier on the digestion is another.
-Taking a bath or soaking your feet in some hot water with epsom salts and sea salt is a third way.
+Taking a bath or soaking your feet in some hot water with Epsom salts and sea salt is the third way.
 Sipping on a beverage like Natural Calm throughout the day can help.
 And finally, spraying on some magnesium oil can help you to get more magnesium through your skin.